 20. The Alamo

-If you are planning a trip to San Antonio, no doubt you have seen pictures of the famous Alamo plastered all over your guidebooks.
-This historical site was the location of a relevant battle in the fight for Texas’ independence from Mexico in 1836.
+If you are planning a trip to San Antonio, you will undoubtedly see pictures of the famous Alamo plastered all over your guidebooks.
+This historic site was the location of a relevant battle in the fight for Texas’ independence from Mexico in 1836.
 Two hundred men defended the fort for thirteen days until Mexican General Santa Anna’s forces eventually retook them.

 Now, the site is a popular stop for San Antonio sightseeing, as you can stroll through the Alamo Church, the 300-year-old Long Barrack, and lush gardens.
 There is also a living history area, where actors showcase how life was at the Alamo in the 1830s.

-Please note: The Alamo is also a reminder that the main reason Texan-Americans fought for independence was to keep the enslavement of Black and indigenous people legal.
+Please note: The Alamo is also a reminder that the primary reason Texan Americans fought for independence was to keep the enslavement of Black and indigenous people legal.
 Texas was a part of Mexico at the time, and Mexico had just abolished slavery.
 American settlers in Texas didn’t want to lose their legal ability to keep slaves, so their protests manifested into an independence war supported by the U.S.A. who helped them combat and achieve independence.
-The U.S.A benefited from this because they then got to annex (take) a ton of territory from Mexico, including Texas.
+The U.S.A. benefited from this because they then got to annex (take) a ton of territory from Mexico, including Texas.

 While most National Parks tend to include a single location, San Antonio Missions National Park actually includes four different missions, each built during the colonization period of the early 1700s.
-Each mission is two to three miles away from the next, so plan to visit this National Park in a vehicle.
+Each mission is two to three miles away from the next, so plan to visit this National Park in a vehicle or take a tour.
 Each one of these missions still holds mass.
 When visiting San Antonio Missions National Park, you will visit:

 - Mission Concepcion, which was founded in 1731.